LA Phil Resident Fellows

 Bridging Excellence and Inclusion

-The LA Phil Resident Fellowship launches as a centerpiece initiative of the LA Phil’s Centennial, creating a pathway towards a more diverse and inclusive orchestra of tomorrow.
+The LA Phil Resident Fellowship launched as a centerpiece initiative of the LA Phil’s Centennial, creating a pathway towards a more diverse and inclusive orchestra of tomorrow.

 The fellowship is an excellence-based training program for superb early-career symphonic musicians representing or serving historically underrepresented populations.
 Its goal is to prepare these musicians to compete for, and win, positions in major professional orchestras.